Services for Adding Value

 If you wish to DNA parentage test a new calf for which you are unsure of the sire, please provide birth information including the dam, possible sires, calf tattoo and date of birth.
 The Association will send DNA test paperwork, the calf will be assigned a temporary number, and the registration will be completed after the DNA results are reported and a sire is determined.
 If a member is uncertain of the accuracy of a pedigree, for example if there have not been 14 days between exposures, the DNA parentage test must be done before a registration number is assigned.

-It usually takes approximately 21 calendar days from the date the sample is received by the lab for results to be provided to the Association.
+It takes approximately 21 calendar days from the date the sample is received at the Canadian Angus Association for results to be received.
 There is no rush service so please ensure that you allow adequate time for testing.

-Angus GS results take approximately 60 days from the time the sample is submitted until the GS results will be available after the next NCE.
+Angus HD results take approximately 60 days from the time the sample is submitted until the results will be available after the next NCE.

 What type of samples can be submitted?